YenLinWu/CRNN_with_CTC_Loss/README.md

 ## Inference 預測
 Evaluate the CRNN model on the testing dataset(total 100 diffrent captcha images), which has never been used in training.
+- Only one false prediction: the inference of 7041.png is 7091.
 <p align="center">
   <img src="https://github.com/YenLinWu/CRNN_with_CTC_Loss/blob/main/README_img/Inference.png" width="360" height="1296" >
 </p>